Medowhill/pl_articles/en/3/index.md

 ## Recursion

 Repeating the same computation multiple times is a common pattern in programming.
 Loops allow concise code expressing such cases.
 However, if everything is immutable, going back to the beginnings of loops does not change any states and therefore it is impossible to apply the same operation on different values for each iteration or to terminate the loops.
 As a consequence, loops are useless in functional programming.
 Functional programs use recursive functions instead of loops to rerun computation.
-A recursive function is a function, which calls itself.
+A recursive function is a function that calls itself.
 To do more computation, the function calls itself with proper arguments.
 Otherwise, it terminates with some return value.

 The below `factorial` functions calculate the factorial of a given integral argument.
 For simplicity, assume that the functions return one for negative integers.
 The former uses a loop and the latter uses *recursion*.